 The Chinese Bridge at Croome

-Originally designed by William Halfpenny in the 1740s for the 6th Earl of Coventry in the popular Chinese style, the bridge spanned the river close to Croome Court and linked the house to the wider parkland.
+Originally designed by William Halfpenny in the 1740s for the 5th Earl of Coventry, the bridge spanned the river close to Croome Court and linked the house to the wider parkland.

-A painting by Richard Wilson in 1758 of Croome and also a book from 1749 called “Developments in Architecture and Carpentry” provided crucial evidence of the appearance of the bridge.
+A painting by Richard Wilson in 1758 showing the Chinese Bridge and also a book from 1749 called ‘Developments in Architecture and Carpentry’ which showed the original designs by Halfpenny provided crucial evidence of the appearance of the bridge.

-The plans enabled the team to create a design which followed the original bridge as much as possible.
+The plans enabled the team from the Greenoak Company to create a design which matched the original bridge as much as possible.

-Visitors also enjoyed the opportunity to see the work in progress as the final section spanning the river was hauled into positon with gigantic cranes.
-They also had the opportunity to chat the to the contractors, have a go at woodwork or sit on one of the diggers at one of the special drop in activity days that took place throughout the works.
+Work began and during its construction visitors where able to follow the build.
+They also had the opportunity to chat to the contractors, have a go at woodwork or sit on one of the diggers at one of the special drop in activity days that took place throughout the works.